mpociot/laravel-test-factory-helper/README.md

 ### License

-The Laravel IDE Helper Generator is free software licensed under the MIT license.
+The Laravel Test Factory Helper is free software licensed under the MIT license.